 Making EICRs mandatory has been in discussion for a number of years, we alerted our landlords to the issue in July 2019 and May 2018.
 We all know there has been much press coverage about rogue landlords, many of whom have dangerous electrics in their rental properties.
 This combines with the increased sensitivity about domestic fires and safety standards following the Grenfell disaster, resulting in this change in the Law.

-We anticipate most properties will not meet the latest minimum safety standards, albeit some remedial work may be relatively minor.
+Sadly most properties do not meet the latest minimum safety standards, albeit some remedial work may be relatively minor.

 The Regulations stipulate that the EICR must demonstrate the property complies with the “18th edition” of the electrical standards.
 These took effect 1 January 2019 and require most properties have items such as: